 Specialisation: Applied econometrics, Macroeconomics, Financial econometrics

-Mardi Dungey is Professor of Economics and Finance at the University of Tasmania and a program co-director at the Centre for Applied Macroeconomics and Analysis at the Australian National University.
+Mardi Dungey was Professor of Economics and Finance at the University of Tasmania and a program co-director at the Centre for Applied Macroeconomics and Analysis at the Australian National University.
 She was formerly Deputy-Director at the Centre for Financial Analysis and Policy, University of Cambridge.
-Her research interests include applied time series, empirical finance and empirical macroeconomics.
-She is co-editor of the Economic Record and Associate Editor at the Journal of Applied Econometrics and Journal of Banking and Finance.
+Her research interests included applied time series, empirical finance and empirical macroeconomics.
+She was co-editor of the Economic Record and Associate Editor at the Journal of Applied Econometrics and Journal of Banking and Finance.

 Expertise: applied time series, macroeconomic modelling, empirical finance, particular subjects are financial contagion and crises

 University of Tasmania 2008-2019

 Professor of Economics and Finance, Associate Dean of Research